 This document reports on tentative plans for COMS follow-on, GEO-KOMPSAT-2A (meteorological mission) and -2B (ocean and environmental mission) which are scheduled to be launched in 2017 and 2018, respectively.
-For the AMI (Advanced Meteorological Imager) of GEO-KOMPSAT-2A for meteorological mission is comparable to the Advanced Baseline Imager (ABI) or the Flexible Combined Imager (FCI).
+For the AMI (Advanced Meteorological Imager) of GEO-KOMPSAT-2A for meteorological mission is comparable to the Advanced Baseline Imager (ABI).